Realms: Kilrogg, Nagrand & Runetotem EU

 What THUNDER is about

 THUNDER is a late night social & raiding guild designed to accommodate the needs of a wide range of players.
 The most commonly shared attributes are friendly, mature* and helpful players who can only reliably play and raid later in the evenings.
-We start our main guild events, such as meetings and raids at 21:45 server time (8:45pm UK time).
+We usually start our main guild events, such as meetings and raids at 21:00 server time (8:00pm UK time).

 *For mature, read generally 18+.
 The vast majority of our members are all older adults, but we do make the odd exception for those between 16 & 18.
 We never accept apps from anyone under 16 though.